Mikluki/g-scholar-get-bib-pdf/README.md

 - https://github.com/scholarly-python-package/scholarly

 ### Important
 Scholarly is used without proxy.
 Google scholar does not like bots, which means that sometimes your ip can be temporarily blocked (maybe several minutes).
-So idealy you want to set up your own proxy.
+So ideally you want to set up your own proxy.
 Block criteria unclear.
 If it happened you can temporarily use vpn.
 I suppose the number of queries is limited for some period of time.
 Nonetheless, script was successfully tested for 25 publications several times.

 ## Usage